kiransingh99/project-trubisky/README.md

 ## To Do
 - Post processing code
-	- check if file is okay as a csv (i.e. it is healthy) - print out any issues - only check previously unchecked files - include negative change in time or no value present as an issue (can correct this using average of two readings, and then check again
+	- check if file is okay as a csv (i.e. it is healthy) - print out any issues - only check previously unchecked files - include no value present as an issue
 	- get individual metrics and write them to a global tracker file (track file names too) - only check healthy files, include length (time) of throw
 	- figure out how to add different types of information to global tracker (and ensure that any files added later also collect this information)
 	- function to update global tracker - add new files, deleted files